 If you’re looking to get lost in a lighthearted, laugh-out-loud, memorable read, you’re in luck.
 This one’s been on my list for some time, and I finally got around to listening to it (thanks, OverDrive!), finishing it in a record 3 days.
 Hilarity ensues when altogether socially inept Don Tillman embarks on the Wife Project to find the perfect partner.
 Enter, Rosie, an imperfect rule-bender who enlists Don’s help on a not-so-small project of her own.
 Thoroughly funny, heartwarming, and refreshingly insightful, this book quickly draws you in and doesn’t slow down.
 If you like it as much as I do, you’ll be pleased to hear, there’s a sequel.

 How to be Lovely: The Audrey Hepburn Way of Life — Melissa Hellstern

-A timeless icon and one of my all-time favorites, Audrey Hepburn lived with grace, style, poise, and elegance.
+A timeless icon, Audrey Hepburn lived with grace, style, poise, and elegance.
 This book has been part of my collection for some time, and it was worth a refresher to go back and read about the way she moved through the world with a rare kindness, sense of humor, and considerable thoughtfulness.
 One of the features I love about this book is the inclusion of quotes from Audrey herself, and from those with whom she was closely acquainted.
 To know Audrey, was to love her.
-If you’re looking for an intimate portrait of a woman whose beauty was surpassed only by her genuine spirit, hard work, and warmheartedness, this one’s for you.
+If you’re looking for an intimate portrait of a woman whose beauty was surpassed only by her genuine spirit, this one’s for you.

 Small Great Things — Jodi Picoult